 If you’re a quilter you may already know about this little gem, but if not it is a rather clunky looking appendage that has a top set of dog teeth that help to grip the top of the fabric as it passes under the foot.
 It works in partnership with the bottom set of dog teeth on your machine to grip and pull the layers of fabric evenly and smoothly under the foot as you stitch.

-It prevents the top layer of fabric from dragging and causing the fabric to stretch as as it’s sewn.
-(Quite a few of the GBSB contestants used one in the last series of the show).
+It prevents the top layer of fabric from dragging and causing the fabric to stretch as it’s sewn.
+(Quite a few of the Greta British Sewing Bee contestants used one in previous series’ of the show).
 It works well on other tricky fabrics too as well as knits.

 You can see the difference on this sample of a row of sewing with a normal foot and then a walking foot.
 Note how the top row with the normal sewing foot has ripples where the fabric has been stretched as its passed under the foot.
 Unlike the row from the walking foot which is much flatter and more even.